ItsFadinG/ItsFadinG.github.io/_posts/2021-08-30-I owe your Request-HTTP-Request-Smuggling-leads-to-Full-Accounts-takeover.md

 # List of hosts:
 cat list_of_hosts.txt | python3 smuggler.py
 ```
-‌Note: These scanner will not guarantee the existing of vulnerability, there are false positives so you need to validate every finding of any of these tools.
+‌Note: These scanners will not guarantee the existence of vulnerabilities; there are false positives, so you need to validate every finding of any of these tools.
 ‌
 ## **The Finding**

-Since it is a private program we are going to name it as `readcted.com`I started by collecting some subdomains then I feed all those subdomain to burp and started to crawl the website.
-Then I run burp extension scanner in all the subdomains. and after some time I found this issue at my target tab.
+Since it is a private program, we are going to name it as `readcted.com` I started by collecting some subdomains, then I fed all those subdomains to burp and started to crawl the website.
+Then I run the burp extension scanner in all the subdomains.
+And after some time, I found this issue on my target tab.

 ![](https://gblobscdn.gitbook.com/assets%2F-MR5KvOL_gXbwMWP6Z6m%2F-MiH8QkhdKu6BciITe6D%2F-MiHNT93loWWcwRV3sTA%2Fburp_issue.png?alt=media&token=4d18476c-72bc-4dcc-add0-d7de0ee221db)